idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book-2.md

 - Put in places the senior developers to build out the architecture and process
 - Start working by getting your SDE-IIs and SDE-Is

-In the real world, you'll likely:
+In the real world, you'll most likely:

 - Have a vague idea
 - Add people as you find them (hard stop when too many juniors - see below)